Programs We Offer

-Habitat’s Critical Home Repair program is an extension of our mission to build strength, stability, and self-reliance through shelter.
+Habitat’s Home Repair program is an extension of our mission to build strength, stability, and self-reliance through shelter.
 It helps families maintain and stay in their homes and contributes to neighborhood stabilization and revitalization.
-This program helps low-come families address critical needs in their homes by focusing on safety, accessibility and meeting municipal codes.
-By offering home improvements for a low cost home owners, the program will help preserve and ensure safe, decent, and affordable housing in our community.
+This program helps low-income families address repair needs in their homes by focusing on safety, accessibility and meeting municipal codes.
+By offering home improvements at an 80-95% reduction to homeowners, the program will help preserve and ensure safe, decent, and affordable housing in our community.

 As active participants in building a better future for themselves and their families, qualified program partners demonstrate willingness, need, and ability to contribute.

 Brush With Kindness (Repair Blitz)

 Blue Ridge Habitat is working in tandem with United Way to host its first-ever Repair Blitz during the United Way Day of Caring in September 2020.
 The event will take place in a soon-to-be-determined targeted area of Winchester City and will focus on volunteer-friendly exterior cleanup and improvements to homes.
 Homeowners within the targeted area will receive informational flyers and applications in late spring of 2020.

 Blue Ridge Habitat partners with Washington Gas to provide weatherization annually in Winchester City to homes in need.
 Applications are accepted in the late summer and work takes place the first Saturday in November.
 Work includes putting plastic on windows, caulking and weather-stripping doors and windows, applying clear glass patch tape to broke windows, and replacing the two most common sizes of furnace air filters.